In machine learning, parameter estimation, also known as model fitting, is formulated as an

 \[

-\boldsymbol{\theta}^* \in \operatorname*{arg\,min}_{\boldsymbol{\theta} \in \Theta} \mathcal{L}(\boldsymbol{\theta}),
+\boldsymbol{\theta}^* &\in \operatorname*{arg\,min}_{\boldsymbol{\theta} \in \Theta} \mathcal{L}(\boldsymbol{\theta}), \\\\

-\qquad \Theta \subseteq \mathbb{R}^d,
+\Theta &\subseteq \mathbb{R}^d,

 \]

-where \(\mathcal{L}\) is the loss function (or objective function), \(\Theta\) is the parameter space,
+where \(\mathcal{L}\) is the loss function (or objective function), \(\Theta\) is the

-target is a local minimum.
+certify, our practical target is a local minimum.

 Definition: Local Minimum